mfulghieri/thinfilms/README.md

      -- MCMC
      -- Manual
      -- data.csv

+I also included a practice data file!
+Move it to the correct folder first.
+Then go ahead and play around with it.

 You are now ready to measure some films.
 Begin by scanning** your film, and uploading the .csv to the Data folder.
 Then, enter the Python folder, and run the desired